 Sports are a powerful platform for social issues to come to light.
 NBA players and athletes of all type have a voice that can be amplified due to the popularity of sports in our society.
 As a result, the dollars raised increased incrementally and the impact is felt across the world.
 No longer is this just a “feel good story;” with the power of the media and social avenues, we have the ability to play our role just like the NBA does with its NBA Cares initiatives.

-As always, if you have any suggestions or comments, feel free to leave them here, or reach out to me on Twitter: @ericshainock or @CRSports2.
+As always, if you have any ideas or comments, please feel free to leave them here.

 Eric Shainock is an Assistant Account Executive at Intersport.
 Feel free to reach out to him on Twitter: ericshainock.